-Due to COVID-19 mitigation strategies, updated ratios are adjusted for the 2020-2021 school year and explained in depth in the BSS Re-Entry Document, July 2020.
+Due to COVID-19 mitigation strategies, updated ratios are adjusted for the 2021-2022 school year.
 Further changes will be communicated in a timely manner to all families

 Registration

 Yearly registration for the Program occurs at the time of school registration.
 The registration form must include two local emergency contact persons that are not the parents of the child.
 If space is available, applications for registration will be accepted throughout the year.
 Every child who will use the Program, whether on a regular or drop-in basis must be registered.